GDPR for charities: How charities in the UK can comply with GDPR

 Charities must provide evidence that they have a clear and specific benefit or result in mind when documenting their 'legitimate interest' in processing personal data.
 Charities should define their unique goal, such as having a genuine interest in marketing their brand or running a fundraising initiative.

-GDPR applies to all organisations, no matter how big or small they are or what industry they operate in.
+GDPR applies to all organizations, no matter how big or small they are or what industry they operate in.
 If you work for a charity that generates funds and accepts donations from the general public, it can be beneficial to know the answers to the following questions:

 What happens if a charity is not GDPR compliant?